-As you likely know, this kind of mess doesn’t come off without a fight.
+As you likely know, crusty oven mess doesn’t come off without a fight.
 That’s why typical oven cleaning agents are packed with harsh chemicals.

 In comparison, steam is nothing to play around with; it can result in scalds if mishandled.
 Little ones are particularly vulnerable to steam-related scalds (4).

 Nonetheless, it’s a non-toxic, low-effort alternative to dangerous chemicals.
-If you decide to try our one chemical option (ammonia), you shouldn’t end up overwhelmed.
+If you decide to try our one chemical option (ammonia), you shouldn’t get overwhelmed.

 How to Steam Clean Ovens

 We understand that everyone is working with different preferences and equipment.
-So we offer four methods to work for ovens and people of all sorts.
+So we offer four methods to work for all ovens and all people.

 You don’t need a modern oven or specialized tools to benefit from steam.
-For those of you who do have these things, we’ll tell you how to make use of them.
+For those of you who have these things, we’ll tell you how to use them.